-Why Doesn't She Just Leave?
-Psychological & Practical Reasons Abused Partners Stay
+Why Don't Abuse Victims Leave?
+Psychological & Practical Reasons She Stays

 In this article, I will discuss the reasons why victims stay in an abusive relationship.
 For ease of reading, I will sometimes refer to the victim as "she", and the perpetrator as "he".
 This often reflects the situation in which the most serious and violent abuse occurs, but of course anyone, of any gender, is capable of experiencing or perpetrating abuse.
 We should also recognise that same-sex relationships aren't immune to abuse, either.